 Secondly, the guide.
 This may just be the luck of the draw, but the guide on Alova was leaps and bounds better than the guides on the other boats in terms of level of English, provision of information and, importantly, engagement with guests.

-Finally, further to fatal accidents in 2011 and 2012, safety regulations have been improved and it seems that most boat operators take it seriously.
+Finally, safety regulations have been improved over the years and it seems that most boat operators take it seriously.
 We were required to wear life jackets on the tender by both Dugong and Alova and rooms came with life jackets and hammers.
 Life jackets were notably absent on White Sails.
 We were only given the “safety briefing” mentioned in the itinerary on Alova but it was common sense stuff anyway.
-We couldn't judge the seaworthiness of the boats.
+We couldn’t judge the seaworthiness of the boats.

 One final note is for single travellers: consider the single supplement.
 Neither White Pearl nor Dugong will charge a supplement, assuming you are happy to share a room, or you can choose to pay extra for your own room (US$22 on Dugong).
 Alova charges $35 extra for a single room with no sharing option.

 So in summary: it all comes down to how much you want to spend, your expectations and the level of comfort you want.

 Do not go on the budget tour unless you are happy with a basic level of service, food and comfort.
 Yes, Ha Long Bay is a remarkable spectacle no matter which boat you’re on, but you still need to consider your personal requirements.
 If you wouldn’t stay in a budget hotel in Hanoi, why would you do a budget tour to Ha Long?
 If, however, you are on a tight budget, it’s ideal.
 Nothing was promised that wasn’t delivered on, which is a welcome change from some of the less scrupulous operators in Hanoi and beyond.